It’s never too early or late to learn how to run a successful business.

-4. They Understand Sales Drive Their Business
+4. Understand Sales Drive Business

 You’ve started a company with the intent of attracting a customer, and customers are your reason for existing.
 The business owners that know how to succeed in small business know the importance of prioritizing sales from the very beginning.

-5. They Develop a Sound Marketing Strategy
+5. Develop a Sound Marketing Strategy